London to Portsmouth canal: Wey and Arun Canal

 For the connecting link to the Wey, which was known as the Wey and Arun Junction Canal, Josias Jessop, a son of the more well known William Jessop, was appointed consulting engineer in 1811 and estimated the cost of construction to be £72,217.
 This was later increased to £86,132 when the route was altered.
 A survey was carried out in the same year by Francis and Netlam Giles for an alternative route, from the Croydon Canal to Newbridge, via Merstham, Three Bridges, Crawley and Horsham.

-An Act of Parliament to authorise Jessop's route received the Royal Assent on 19 April 1813, entitled "An Act for making and maintaining a navigable Canal, to unite the Rivers Wey and Arun, in the counties of Surrey and Sussex".
+An act of Parliament to authorise Jessop's route, the Wey and Arun Junction Canal Act 1813 (53 Geo.
+3. c. xix), received the royal assent on 19 April 1813, entitled "An Act for making and maintaining a navigable Canal, to unite the Rivers Wey and Arun, in the counties of Surrey and Sussex".
 This authorised the construction of the canal from the Godalming Navigation near Shalford, south of Guildford to the northern terminus of the Arun Navigation at Newbridge.
 May Upton was appointed resident engineer in July, and work began.
 Construction was completed in 1816.
 The Junction Canal was 18.5 mi long with 23 locks, but by the time it was opened the war with France was over and thus one of the key reasons for its construction was removed.

 The canal was never very prosperous, but did reasonably well, with a maximum of 23,000 tons carried in 1839.
 However, railway competition hit hard in 1865 with the opening of the Guildford and Horsham Railway, which was in direct competition with the canal.
 There were also engineering problems with few sources of water to tap into, compounded by porous soil on the summit level, which led to water shortages.